fioprotocol/fiosdk_typescript/fiofoundation-io-fiosdk/README.md

 		AND
 		derivedPublicKey

+## Using the SDK
+### Example Usage in JavaScript
+	import { FIOSDK } from 'fiofoundation-io-fiosdk'

+	this.fioSDK = new FIOSDK(privateFioKey, publicFioKey, 'http://testnet.fioprotocol.io', this.io, this.fetchJson, '')

-#Workflow for using the SDK
+# Workflow for using the SDK
 Most Signed API calls now charge fees, to make the API call.
 And most Signed API Calls require that a fio address, is registered with the user making the call.

-When registering a new address for the first time.
+#### When registering a new address for the first time.
 The account will not have any funds to do API calls.

 This is the order of sequence to get funds in an account for the first time.
 1. Call the registerFioNameOnBehalfOfUser method (this calls the mock server for registration), to register a fio address, for the first time (no fee charged)